arkalira/MQTT_Haproxy/redis-cluster/README.md

 True
 ```

-- Now start the master:
+- Now start the master and wait for the logs:

 ```
 docker start rediscluster_redismaster2_1 && docker logs rediscluster_redismaster2_1 -f --tail 1m
 ```

-- Focus in this part:
+- Special focus on this part:

 ```
 ...